Magna Online courses

 - Planning and publicizing events

-This online multimedia course includes 8 modules, each led by a popular and experienced presenters.
+This online multimedia course includes 8 modules, each presented by a popular and experienced expert.

 - Becoming a Leader of Character